Outline of Research and Education

 - Transcriptional reprogramming and priming in plant immunity

-- Coordination of plant immunity and growth in fluctuating environments
+- Modulation of plant immunity in fluctuating environments

 - Endophytic and pathogenic microbes in plants